clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

      }

-2. Render a hidden HTML iframe in the Cardholder browser and send a form with a field name `threeDSMethodData` containing the above JSON Base64URL-encoded to the `threeDSMethodURL`.
+2. Render a hidden HTML iframe in the Cardholder browser and send a form with a field named `threeDSMethodData` containing the above JSON as Base64URL-encoded to the `threeDSMethodURL`.

    Below is a suggestion of what you can do: